15 Expats Talk about Health Insurance and Healthcare in Kenya

 Will I need to travel to see a specialist?

 "Kenya's capital city, Nairobi, is home to some of the best medical specialists in the country.
 Other cities with a wide selection of medical specialists include Mombasa, Kisumu, Nakuru, and Eldoret.
-Additionally, the coastal region of Kenya is known for its excellent medical facilities and specialists," mentioned one expat in Kenya.
+Additionally, the coastal region of Kenya is known for its excellent medical facilities and specialists," said one expat living in Kenya.

 Are common prescription medications available in Kenya?

 "Yes, common prescription medications are available in Kenya.
 Most medications are available through pharmacies, although some may require a prescription from a doctor.
 The availability of certain medications may vary depending on the region.
-In addition, some medications may be more expensive in Kenya than in other countries," remarked one expat in Kenya.
+In addition, some medications may be more expensive in Kenya than in other countries," commented one expat living in Kenya.

 Do you have anything more to add about local medical facilities in Kenya?

 "Medical facilities and medical care in Kenya vary in quality.
 Generally, the quality of medical care in Kenya is considered to be adequate, although there are some areas where the quality of care is lacking.
 In urban areas, medical facilities are often well-equipped and staffed with qualified medical professionals.
 However, in rural areas, access to medical care is often limited and the quality of care is not always up to the same standards as in urban areas.
-Additionally, the cost of medical care in Kenya can be prohibitively expensive for many people, making it difficult for them to access the care they need," mentioned one expat in Kenya.
+Additionally, the cost of medical care in Kenya can be prohibitively expensive for many people, making it difficult for them to access the care they need," commented one expat who moved to Kenya.

 As a foreigner living in Kenya, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Kenya have access to public healthcare.
 The quality of care varies depending on the facility, but generally the public healthcare system is underfunded and understaffed, leading to long wait times and limited resources.
 However, there are some public hospitals and clinics that provide good quality care.
-Additionally, there are private healthcare facilities that offer more comprehensive services," remarked one expat living in Kenya.
+Additionally, there are private healthcare facilities that offer more comprehensive services," commented one expat living in Kenya.

 What have your experiences during the pandemic with the local healthcare system been like?